darrenmothersele/darrenmothersele.github.io/_posts/2014-02-20-drupal-security.md

 rewards for finding and reporting bugs.

 This reminds me of back in Oct 2008.
-I was using a service called "blip.fm" that aimed to be a "Twitter for DJs" but I was having issues with the player in my browser.
-I fired up some debugging tools and, with no effort, uncovered a security issue that revealed private user data about any user.
+I was using a service called "blip.fm" that aimed to be a "Twitter for DJs" but found performance issues with the player in my browser.
+Using some simple debugging tools and, with no effort, I uncovered a security issue that revealed all their private user data.
 I never actually managed to solve the player bug, but I did report the information disclosure issue to the site, to which they responded: